bihealth/snappy-pipeline/docs/usage.rst

 Usage
 =====

-As a user, you will mostly interface with the CUBI pipeline system using the ``cubi-snake`` program.
+As a user, you will mostly interface with the CUBI pipeline system using the ``snappy-snake`` program.

 This program is a wrapper around `Snakemake <https://snakemake.bitbucket.org>`_ and provides the following features: